Australian Association of Clinical Hypnotherapy & Psychotherapy Inc

 There is a wealth of information about Hypnosis and Clinical Hypnotherapy elsewhere on the internet and it can certainly be extremely helpful and empowering to familiarise yourself with some of the concepts and terminology used in Clinical Hypnotherapy.
 It can also be the case, however, that the sheer volume of information available is quite overwhelming and you would much rather be able to ask a "real person" a few questions.

 One of the main purposes of this website is to provide you with a user-friendly way of being able to find out exactly what you would like to know without having to spend hours searching the web for a specific answer to your question(s).
-You can do this either by going to our "Find a Practitioner" page and contacting one of our members directly or by using the Enquiry Form which one of our members will respond to promptly.
+You can do this either by going to our "Find a Practitioner" page and contacting one of our members directly or by contacting the AACHP via email.

 CLINICAL HYPNOTHERAPY - RESEARCH